AdobeDocs/experience-manager-cloud-service.fr-FR/help/headless/graphql-api/content-fragments.md

 "*Explore GraphQL is maintained by the Apollo team.
 Our goal is to give developers and technical leaders around the world all of the tools they need to understand and adopt GraphQL.*".
 -->

-Pour plus d’informations sur l’API GraphQL, voir les sections suivantes (parmi de nombreuses autres ressources) :
+Pour plus d’informations sur l’API GraphQL, reportez-vous aux sections suivantes (parmi de nombreuses autres ressources) :

 * Sur [graphql.org](https://graphql.org) :